Maidan Wardak Province: History

+During the communist times, the people of Wardak never gave significant support to the communist government, but the people of its capital, Maidan Shahr did sympathize with them.

+Wardak has also threatened uprisings against the Taliban in Saydabad, numerous schooling system approved by UNICEF set up in Saydabad District, and the mayor of Maidan Shar (the capital of the province), was a elected mayor in 2019 as a woman, Zarifa Ghafari and was awarded the Woman of Courage Award of 2020.
+This is why Wardak is considered as one of the most liberal provinces in Afghanistan, and because of its adjacent border with the biggest urban center in Afghanistan, Kabul Province.
+This also makes it one of the most liberal Pashtun provinces.

-During the communist times, the people of Wardak never gave significant support to the communist government.
-Wardak Province was significant during the Civil War in Afghanistan, due to its proximity with Kabul and its agricultural lands.
+Wardak Province was significant during the Civil War in Afghanistan, due to its proximity to Kabul and its agricultural lands.
 Hezb-e Wahdat had a significant presence in the area.
 Most of the area was captured by the Taliban around winter 1995.
 It remains a major Taliban travel route to Kabul with Maidan Shar a target for terror.

 The security situation rapidly deteriorated in Wardak in 2008 and 2009.
 According to a report by Mohammad Osman Tariq Elias, both Logar and Wardak, by the end of 2008, were under de facto Taliban control.
 As of April 2009, the Ministry of the Interior (Afghanistan) had listed the entire province as "High Risk."

 In October 2017, US Forces from elements of the 1st Battalion 87th Infantry Regiment and 10th Special Operations Group launched an offensive to wrest the province from Taliban control.

 On 21 January 2019, a Taliban attack on a military base and police training center in the province resulted in 125 NDS officers killed.
 At least 30 people were reported to be injured.
 The attack came during a time of intense daily violence throughout the country.